The Cares Family helps people find connection and community in a disconnected age.

-The Cares Family started in 2011 when our founder, Alex, was canvassing for votes as a council candidate in the local elections.
-As he was doing his rounds, knocking on doors, he met Fred, an 84-year-old neighbour who hadn't been out of his house for three months.
-Alex wheeled Fred in his wheelchair to the voting place, and the next day returned to help Fred get a hair cut.
+We opened in 2011 after our founder, Alex, was canvassing for votes as a council candidate in the local elections.
+As he was doing his rounds, knocking on doors, he met Fred, a neighbour in his 80s who hadn't been out of his house for three months.
+Alex wheeled Fred in his wheelchair to the voting place, and the next day returned to help Fred get a haircut.

 In that moment, the idea for The Cares Family was born.

-Opening in 2011, North London Cares was the first branch.
-Over three years it developed four programmes to bring older and younger neighbours together to share time, friendship and new experiences through Social Clubs, a one-to-one Love Your Neighbour friendship programme, Outreach and Community Fundraising.
+North London Cares was the first branch to come alive.
+Over three years it developed four programmes to bring older and younger neighbours together to share time, friendship and new experiences – through Social Clubs, a one-to-one Love Your Neighbour friendship programme, Outreach that invited older and younger neighbours to share time and new experiences, and Community Fundraising.

-South London Cares followed in 2014.
-In 2017 Manchester Cares arrived, followed by Liverpool Cares in 2018 so that The Cares Family was operational in two more great, rapidly changing cities with heritage and heart at their core.
+South London Cares followed in 2014, and further developed the model.
+In 2017 Manchester Cares arrived, followed by Liverpool Cares in 2018, and East London Cares in 2019.
+The Cares Family is now active in five great, rapidly-changing city locations with heritage and heart at their core.

-Across The Cares Family, some 15,000 older and younger people have now found confidence, community and connection through new relationships with their neighbours, and the changing landscapes around them.
+Across the group, some 18,000 older and younger people have now found confidence, community and connection through new relationships with their neighbours, and with the changing landscapes around them.